History of Parents As Teachers in Hawaiʻi

 We’re here to support expecting parents and families with young children, from birth until they start kindergarten.
 If you’re going through a tough time or just need a little extra help during pregnancy or early childhood, we’re here for you.

-Your ʻOhana offers free, trusted home visiting services that can help with:
+Your ʻOhana Network offers free, trusted home visiting services that can help with:

 Our services are designed to meet the unique needs of families across Hawaiʻi.
 Families must meet certain guidelines to join, and we can help figure out if the program is a good fit.